How to Find Duplicate Files and Images with Different Names

 In many cases, duplicate files are unnecessary.
 You don’t need two copies of the same photo of your cat, unless you are keeping the extra one as a backup.

-In this article, I’ll show you how to easily, quickly and safely find and remove duplicate files with different names on Windows PC and Mac.
+In this article, I’ll show you how to easily, quickly and safely find and remove duplicate files on your device, even if they are differently named.

 Cisdem Duplicate Finder